eforsys/hootmarket-api/sections/countries.md

 Countries
 =========

-The countries API allows get list of all countries.
+Get a list of all Countries, or get a specific Country.

 Get Countries
 -------------

-`GET /countries.json` returns all countries.
+`GET /countries.json` returns all Countries.

 **Response**